-Do you remember “This is your brain.
-This is your brain on drugs.
-Any questions?”
-Original This is your brain on drugs PSA This memorable slogan was a pro bono national public service announcement or PSA campaigns like many by the Ad Council. for television.
-PSAs like this have become a part of our culture.
+Produce a PSA or Public service announcement like those by the Ad Council.
+These public service announcements have become a part of our culture.
 Even though the air time is free, there’s a lot of competition by non-profit agencies for this free air time.

 PSAs Are Not Just For Television

 With the vastness of online video, more Public Service Announcements (PSA) are being made than ever before.
 Most are intended for TV, but are also found around the web.
 Some are made as parody videos, hoping to go viral.
 The variety of topics is surprising.
 This PSA warns baggy-pants wearers that wearing their pants “hip-hop style” with underwear exposed could invite a $300 fine or put them behind bars.
 PSA directed at baggy-pants wearers.